Looking for the best parks in NYC? Or do you just want some peace and quiet in the City That Never Sleeps?

 Once an elevated train track, now an urban oasis, the High-Line is one of the most unique parks in NYC.
 Open from noon to 8:00 pm, if you are on the Lower West Side and need a few moments of peace, you owe it to yourself to stroll the High-Line.

-You are likely to see cool art installations and all manner of flowers and urban greenery when exploring along the High-Line.
+You are likely to see cool art installations and all manner of flowers and urban greenery when exploring the High-Line.

 Best Parks in Brooklyn

 Prospect Park is OLD, almost as old as Central Park actually.
-And it was designed by the same person, which is a a cool little tidbit of trivia.
+And it was designed by the same person, which is a cool little tidbit of trivia.
 Prospect Park is also possibly the loveliest of Brooklyn’s parks…if you don’t mind dodging baby carriages every few steps.
 We’re just kidding…mostly.
 There ARE a lot of new families in Prospect Heights and Park Slope, but the park is more than large enough to accommodate the people flocking to it on nice days.

 You will find two lakes here, and numerous spots to picnic and chill in the grass on the 520 acres of nature found within the park’s borders.
 Sports fields and playgrounds are aplenty, as well.